mmontossi/indexers/README.md

 # Indexers

-Model search indexers with elasticsearch in rails.
+Dsl to delegate searches to elasticsearch in rails.

 ## Why